Varshinix/candidate-00X-powerofaum-module-referral/README.md

 You can:
 - Generate unique referral codes tied to an email
 - Apply a referral code when someone signs up
-- Track the number of signups and total credits earned by a referrer There are few examples and steps listed below to test the APIs on postman (This is backend only)
+- Track the number of signups and total credits earned by a referrer <br>
+There are few examples and steps listed below to test the APIs on postman (This is backend only)

 🌟	API Endpoints